JetBrains/guide/site/javascript/articles/debugging-livestream/index.md

 ![Vitest Watch With Debugger](vitest_watch_debugger.png)

 In fact, we can _continuously_ run all tests, under Vitest's watch mode.
-It has super-fast turnaround, even under the debugger.
+It has superfast turnaround, even under the debugger.
 When we want to poke around -- just set a breakpoint and press space on that line.

 ![Debug Component](debug_component.png)